robstarbuck/documents/cv/index.md

 ### Web Developer
 #### Born 1983

-**Fullstack developer striving to keep things simple**.
-My passion at the moment is Go though my career has been spent writing JS.
+**Frontend Focussed Developer and Designer**.
 Given my background in design, I have a good eye for what works on a site.
 I'd fit in best with a small team.
 I'm experienced with React, Apollo GraphQL, Typescript, JS, CSS, Go, UI Development and Graphics Suites.
+I'm currently investing time using Web Components and Go.

 - Bristol, BS5
 - https://robstarbuck.uk